Bloc/fake-data/README.md

 ## The Challenge

+The goal is to give any app the ability to import and use our frontend data models, contained in the bloc-data npm package.

 1. Clone the `bloc-data` repo: `git clone git@github.com:Bloc/bloc-data.git`
 2. Add as a dependency in this repository in `package.json`: